PeterMulhair/HbxFinder/README.md

 ### Step 3: Get sequence data for homeobox genes

-The last step outputs the nucleotide and amino acid sequences for the homeodomain.
+The last step outputs fasta files of the nucleotide and amino acid sequences for the homeodomain of each homeobox gene class.

 `python get_seq_data.py --gene <specify class of hbx gene> `